rhit-mattindc/ECE434_DiabeticMonitor/ReadMe.md

 Eddie Mannan, David Mattingly

+## Install

+Clone this repository under the name ECE434_DiabeticMonitor and run install.sh

 ## Setup

-### Install

-Clone this repository under the name ECE434_DiabeticMonitor.
-Run install.sh
+Run setup.sh, and it should take care of everything.

 ### Pinout